FloatFrank/TIPA/README.md

 # 📄 Our Paper Has Been Accepted by ACL 2025! 🎉

+**All code and datasets will be reorganized and open sourced.
+Looking forward to it!
+Thank you for your attention to this work!**

 **🎉 Exciting News!**
 We are thrilled to announce that our paper has been accepted as a **long paper** at the **ACL 2025 Main Conference**! 🌟